Matthew Hood

-Matthew Hood OBE (born December 1985) is co-founder and Principal of Oak National Academy, the national online classroom and teacher resource hub created during the COVID-19 pandemic.
+Matthew Hood OBE (born December 1985) is co-founder Oak National Academy, the national online classroom and teacher resource hub created during the COVID-19 pandemic.
 He was appointed OBE (Officer of the Most Excellent Order of the British Empire) in 2020 for services to education.

 Personal life

 Born in the Lancashire seaside town of Morecambe and brought up between there and Blackpool as part of a "big, complicated, non-nuclear family".
 He was the youngest of five children.
 Despite describing his childhood as 'great', his family were not well off and he spent a "decent chunk" of his early childhood and late teens living in a caravan.

 He attended Great Wood Primary School in Morecambe, St. Wilfrid's CofE Primary School in Halton and Lancaster Royal Grammar School.
 He went on to study Politics, Philosophy and Economics at the University of York.

 In June 2019, he married Josh MacAlister, founder of Frontline, who has since become Member of Parliament for Whitehaven and Workington.
 They live in Penrith, Cumbria.